dotplants/now-secrets/README.md

 ### Add only

-> ZEIT Now specifications: Secrets that have already been added return an error.
+> Vercel specifications: Secrets that have already been added return an error.

 ```bash
 now-secrets --no-remove